 #3 Silent Migraines

 This is the common name for migraines that don’t have a headache phase.
 One of the many things that separate migraines from headaches is that a headache is merely one symptom of a migraine.
-Migraines are a neurological condition with many symptoms, one of which is usually a headache.
+They are a neurological condition with many symptoms, one of which is usually a headache.

-Since symptoms vary from person to person and attack to attack, a headache doesn’t have to occur with every migraine.
-It is the most common migraine symptom, but that just makes things more confusing.
+Since symptoms vary from person to person and attack to attack, a headache doesn’t have to occur with every episode.
+It is the most common symptom, but that just makes things more confusing.
 As a result, sometimes people who get silent migraines are misdiagnosed or suffer additional stigma on top of what is already attached to being a migraineur.
 Symptoms can include:

 - Nausea and vomiting

 - Dizziness or vertigo